sohcheefung/G-Ventures/README.md

 # G-Ventures
 ### About
-This is my Final Year Project which is an indie game which focused on green awareness in terms of recycling in Malaysia.
+This is my Final Year Project which is an indie game that focused on the green awareness in terms of recycling in Malaysia.
-The main idea of this project is to teach, educate and increase school kids knowledge on recycling through an engaging gameplay mechanic.
+The main idea of this project is to teach, educate and increase school kids knowledge on recycling through an engaging gameplay mechanics.
-SIGG 2020 Gold Medal Award
+The winner of SIGG 2020 Gold Medal Award
 ### Platform
 Android
 ### Tools